yegrug/yegrug.github.io/meetups/index.md

 - [November 25: Model fitting in the cloud with Mauricio Vargas](2021-11-25)
 - [October 28: R Open Science with Steffi LaZerte](2021-10-28)
 - [September 30: R in Production with Bruno Tremblay](2021-09-30)

-My Organization's First R Package

-If your organization uses R, there are clear benefits to having an organizational R package.
-Such benefits can be realized whether there is only a single R user or dozens of them.
-An R package focused on the particular needs of an organization can open up a world of possibilities including easier data access, shared functions for data transformation and analysis, and a common look and feel for reporting.

-Creating your first organizational R package can be daunting however.
-You may wonder: “what functions should be included?”, “how would colleagues install the package (and updates)?”, “what could be done to ensure there is sufficient quality control?”.
-This workshop will demonstrate how to get an organizational R package off the ground.
-We’ll take a look at planning the package and understanding the requirements of the internal stakeholders.
-We’ll consider how the package could fit in with existing organizational infrastructure.
-We’ll design and implement functions for data access, data analysis, and reporting.
-One of the hardest parts of the process could very well be gaining and maintaining internal support for an organizational package project.
-To address this, we’ll work through ways to communicate value and to develop an internal community of colleagues to sustain the project and to make it a valuable part of the core infrastructure.